 - bruising and bleeding

 - hair loss

 - oral, including dental, issues

 - skin and nail changes

-- memory and concentration issues
+- problems with memory and concentration

 - menopause symptoms